SeanJxie/Impromptu/README.md

 This is my personal CPU-based 3D graphics engine that implements a minimal 3D graphics API.
 The intent of this project is to give me a better understanding of what implementations of graphics APIs such as OpenGL, Vulkan, and Direct3D do under the hood.

-The only required external library is [SDL2](https://github.com/libsdl-org/SDL) (for window and user input management).
+The only required external library is [SDL2](https://github.com/libsdl-org/SDL/releases) (for window and user input management).

 By default, Impromptu uses perspective projection with first-person camera controls.

 # Building and Running

 I build the project with `gcc` on Windows.
-The build command I use looks something like:
+The build command I use in development looks something like

 ```
-gcc main.c engine.c model.c vector3.c matrix4.c -o out.exe -pedantic -Wall -Werror -fgnu89-inline -std=c99 -lmingw32 -I[Path to SDL2/include] -L[Path to SDL2/lib] -lSDL2main -lSDL2
+gcc -pedantic -Wall -Werror -fgnu89-inline -std=c99 ^
+main.c engine.c model.c vector3.c matrix4.c^
+-I[Path to SDL2 includes] ^
+-L[Path to SDL2 libraries] ^
+-lSDL2 -lSDL2main -lmingw32 ^
+-o impromptu.exe
 ```

-When running the program, make sure `SDL2.dll` is in the same directory as the output executable.
+When running the program, make sure `SDL2.dll` (can be found in the SDL2 link above) is in the same directory as the output executable.

 # Resources
 In no particular order, here are some online resources I found helpful along the way: